Khenskis/quest-submission/README.md

 <img width="1106" alt="Снимок экрана 2022-07-13 в 18 13 13" src="https://user-images.githubusercontent.com/109018467/178742845-56e88a44-33fa-4afc-8e69-a0ff4ccec113.png">
 <img width="1104" alt="Снимок экрана 2022-07-13 в 18 15 27" src="https://user-images.githubusercontent.com/109018467/178742917-5e7d868b-4374-460a-8152-7c749165f444.png">

+# Chapter 2.
+Day 2.

+### Quests:

+Please answer in the language of your choice.

+1) Explain why we wouldn't call changeGreeting in a script.

+2) What does the AuthAccount mean in the prepare phase of the transaction?

+3) What is the difference between the prepare phase and the execute phase in the transaction?

+4) This is the hardest quest so far, so if it takes you some time, do not worry!
+I can help you in the Discord if you have questions.

+Add two new things inside your contract:

+A variable named myNumber that has type Int (set it to 0 when the contract is deployed) A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber
+Add a script that reads myNumber from the contract

+Add a transaction that takes in a parameter named myNewNumber and passes it into the updateMyNumber function.
+Verify that your number changed by running the script again.

+### Answers:

 ### = ^_^ =